Augustine Tun - MBACP Dip

 Your first appointment/initial consultation is charged at a reduced rate of £35.

 After the first appointment, sessions are charged at £50.
-Payments by cash at the end of each session.
+Payments by cash or card at the end of each session.
 BACS payments may be made by prior agreement.

 To find out more about counselling or to book an introductory session please contact Augustine Tun by email or telephone.